arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 - Mel-frequency Cepstral Coefficients (MFCCs): Representing audio signals in a frequency domain to capture emotional features.
 - Speech Prosody Analysis: Examining rhythm, stress, and intonation patterns for sentiment detection.

-Example: An elevated pitch combined with a rapid speech rate may indicate excitement, while a flat tone suggests apathy[1].
+Example: An elevated pitch combined with a rapid speech rate may indicate excitement, while a flat tone suggests apathy.

 ### 3. Textual Analysis